flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsLeafWithValue.js", "bg": "inline", "defaultCodeOpen": false}}

-#### Custom grouping column
+#### Hide the descendant count

-Use the `groupingColDef` prop to customize the rendering of the grouping column.
+You can use the `hideDescendantCount` property of the `groupingColDef` to hide the amount of descendant of a grouping row.
-If you pass an object to `groupingColDef`, it will be applied to every grouping column.

-{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsCustomGroupingColDefObject.js", "bg": "inline", "defaultCodeOpen": false}}
+{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsHideDescendantCount.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Complex grouping value